jdreux/streamUR/README.md

 Register streams by calling the `streamur.stream(name, locator)` method.

-`name` is descriptor used for that stream and can only contain [a-z0-9].
+`name` is that descriptor used for that stream and must be alphanumeric.

 `locator` is the path at which this stream can be found.
 It may be an absolute file path or a URL.